lando/lando/docs/config/drupal6.md

 lando php -m
 ```

-You can also run `lando` from inside your app directory for a complete list of commands which is always advisable as your list of commands may not 100% be the same as the above.
+You can also run `lando` from inside your app directory for a complete list of commands.
+This is always advisable as your list of commands may not be 100% the same as above.
 For example, if you set `database: postgres` you will get `lando psql` instead of `lando mysql`.

 <RelatedGuides tag="Drupal"/>